Energising the renewable energy market.

 After reviewing multiple ecommerce platform options, Brandt and her team selected Adobe Commerce, part of Adobe Experience Cloud.
 The solution had been recommended by Covento development partner and software-as-a-service marketplace provider Mirakl, which had successfully collaborated with Adobe in the past.
 Brandt also hired Adobe Professional Services to help ensure expert and fast deployment, while also cutting staffing on the project in half.

 “We felt reassured by the depth and breadth of Adobe Commerce and its proven implementation in other marketplaces,” says Brandt.
 “The commitment and expertise the Adobe Professional Services team showed during the pre-sales stages to complete the project in six months sealed the deal.”

 With the decision made, the Professional Services team got to work, taking an Agile approach consisting of eight two-week sprints.
-The team worked with Mirakl to integrate Commerce with Mirakl Marketplace, which would handle back-end functions such as purchasing, invoicing, and customer care.
-Subsequent integrations included 3PL for shipping and real-time tracking updates and Covento’s CRM, ERP, and payment systems.
+The team worked with Mirakl to integrate Commerce with Mirakl Marketplace, which would handle back-end functions such as purchasing, invoicing and customer care.
+Subsequent integrations included 3PL for delivering and real-time tracking updates and Covento’s CRM, ERP and payment systems.

 Covento also deployed Adobe Analytics combined with Adobe Commerce Intelligence from day one to track user journeys in the portal and understand how buyers and sellers interact with the marketplace.

 “With the help of Adobe, we’ve reduced the average purchasing time from weeks to seconds.
 That’s transformational on many levels, from reducing operational costs and driving productivity to ensuring energy supply security for communities worldwide.”